 1924 Between 1924 and 1930 A. Wander Ltd. purchased Parsonage Farm and Numbers Farms in Abbots Langley on which they established the Ovaltine Dairy, a model farm, and a poultry farm respectively.

 1935 Abbots Langley Bowling Club established at the location still used today.

 1940 The Air Ministry requisitions land at Leavesden for an aircraft factory for the production of Halifax bombers and Mosquito fighter/bombers that played a vital part in WW2.
 After the war De Havilland used the factory to continue the manufacture and maintenance of aero engines.
-Following a number of take-overs and amalgamations the site eventually became one of Rolls-Royce's, building helicopter engines until 1992.
+Following a number of take-overs and amalgamations the site eventually became Rolls-Royce who built helicopter engines until 1992.
 From the 1950s to 1970s the field played host to air taxi/charter companies and even scheduled services.
-Various flying schools were based there, and pleasure flights in airships were a popular attraction.
+Various flying schools were based there and pleasure flights in airships were a popular attraction.

 1950 The Abbots Langley Gilbert & Sullivan Society is founded.
 It continues to perform G&S operas annually.